takinoy/zen-gtk-themes/README.md

 0.6.0
 - Remove shadow on menubar.
-- Update color sheme for panel, menu, menubar, scroolbar and prelight state.
+- Update color scheme for panel, menu, menubar, scroolbar and prelight state.
-- Modify gtk2 theme to match to its gtk3 version :
+- Modify gtk2 theme to match to its gtk3 version.
-	- remove space between menu frame and menu items
-	- selected color variations between odd and even row for treeviews
-	- flat style for selected items.
 - Improve focused items effects for gtk3.
 - Bug fix for selected items color in evince (gtk3).
 - Sources availables in git repository.